narenMagarZ/devblog/README.md

 - Can create your own blog.

-**Note: additional features will be added in future.
+**Note: further enhancements will be added in future.

 ## Technology used
 - Nodejs